DeVante Parker: College career

-2012 season

 As a sophomore in 2012, Parker played in all 13 games and led the team with 744 receiving yards and 10 touchdowns on 40 receptions.
 His 10 touchdown receptions were the most by a player in a season since 1998.
 He had a touchdown in six straight games to end the season.
 He had two games with two receiving touchdowns.
 He finished the season with two 100-yard-receiving games.
 He hauled in a 75-yard touchdown reception to start the second half of the Pittsburgh game.

-2013 season

 As a junior in 2013, Parker played in 12 of 13 games and had 55 receptions for 885 yards and a school record-tying 12 touchdowns.
-His 12 touchdowns were tied for 10th nationally and led the AAC.
+His 12 touchdowns were tied for 10th nationally and led the American Athletic Conference.
 He recorded three 100-yard-receiving games.
 He tied a career-high with nine receptions for 142 yards and one touchdown in the Russell Bowl win over Miami.
 He had a career-best nine catches for 104 yards and two touchdowns in a road win over No. 23 Cincinnati.
-He finished with five catches for 71 yards and a score at UConn.
+He finished with five catches for 71 yards and a score at Connecticut.
 He had two scoring catches and six catches overall for 74 yards against FIU.
-He had a season-high 134 yards receiving on five receptions and a pair of touchdowns against EKU.
+He had a season-high 134 yards receiving on five receptions and a pair of touchdowns against Eastern Kentucky.

-2014 season

 Parker missed the first seven games of his senior season in 2014 with an injury.
 He played in six games, recording 43 receptions for 855 yards and five touchdowns.